SUSE/susecloud-repocheck/README.md

 # susecloud-repocheck
 SUSECloud Update Infrastructure Check for Azure, AWS, GCP PAYG/On-demand Instances

-Three requirements:
-1. Run as root
-2. Only run on an instance that has repository issue (why else would you)
+There are two ways to run.

-You can run it most easily with this if you have port 443 outbound opened on the instance:
-bash <(curl -sL https://raw.githubusercontent.com/rfparedes/susecloud-repocheck/main/sc-repocheck.sh)
+1. If you have outbound https opened on the instance, from the instance, run: bash <(curl -sL https://raw.githubusercontent.com/rfparedes/susecloud-repocheck/main/sc-repocheck.sh)

-You can also download directly: https://raw.githubusercontent.com/rfparedes/susecloud-repocheck/main/sc-repocheck.sh
+2. Download and transfer the script to the instance: https://raw.githubusercontent.com/rfparedes/susecloud-repocheck/main/sc-repocheck.sh Then run:
+./sc-repocheck.sh

 ![](sc-repo.gif)